Looking at the good, bad, ugly and outstanding in the Mariners’ first 30 games of 2020

-With their 30th game of the 2020 Major League season played on Sunday – a 4-1 win to complete a three-game series sweep of the Rangers — the Mariners wrapped up the first half of this weird and shortened 60-game season due to the spread of COVID-19.
+With their 30th game of the 2020 season Sunday – a 4-1 victory to complete a three-game sweep of the Rangers — the Mariners wrapped up the first half of this weird and shortened 60-game season due to the spread of COVID-19.

-Following a day off on Monday, they opened the second “half” of the season Tuesday at Petco Park in San Diego.
+Following a day off Monday, they opened the second “half” of the season Tuesday at Petco Park in San Diego.

-Obviously 30 games is relatively small sample size when it comes to player or team evaluation.
+Obviously, 30 games is a relatively small sample size when it comes to player or team evaluations.
 But this is what we have in 2020.

 Based on the roster, some early injury issues and the organizational philosophy of 2020 being a developmental season as part of the “step-back” rebuild, the Mariners weren’t expected to be a playoff contender.
-And it was apparent from the first week of the season that this wasn’t a playoff-level team.
+And it was apparent from the first week of the season this wasn’t a playoff-level team.

-Seattle finished with a 11-19 record in the first half, which placed it fourth in the American League West, just ahead of the Los Angeles Angels, who have a 9-21 record and were hoping to contend in the division.
+Seattle finished 11-19 in the first half, which placed it fourth in the American League West, just ahead of the Los Angeles Angels, who have a 9-21 record and were hoping to contend in the division.

-With so many young and inexperienced players, the Mariners produced up-and-down performances from game to game indicative of the roster.
+With so many young and inexperienced players, the Mariners produced up-and-down performances from game to game, indicative of the roster.

 The Outstanding